Reena-Sajad/PneumoniaDetection/README.md

 3. Rajpurkar, P., et al. (2017).
 CheXNet: Radiologist-Level Pneumonia Detection. [arXiv:1711.05225](https://arxiv.org/abs/1711.05225)
 4. Selvaraju, R. R., et al. (2017).
 Grad-CAM: Visual Explanations.
 International Journal of Computer Vision.
 5. World Health Organization (WHO): [Pneumonia Fact Sheet](https://www.who.int/news-room/fact-sheets/detail/pneumonia)

+---

+## How to run this project

+Have the following folder structure:
+`/dataset` - data will be extracted here

+`/models` - the best model will be stored here

+`/PneumoniaDetection.ipynb`

+Install all the required packages to run the necessary libraries and then run the PneumoniaDetection.ipynb file